Pond/Stream/Site Erosion Assessment

 Stream banks can suffer erosion and streams may carry pollutants from surrounding landscapes down through the watershed.

 VCE Loudoun County Master Gardener Water and Tree Stewards can come out to visit your property to assess your pond, soil erosion or streamside area.
 We take photos, plant samples if necessary and survey the surrounding landscape.
 Our goal is to provide property owners a set of options so they may choose those best fitting their objectives to maintain their landscape and a healthy ecosystem.
-The team was instrumental in uncovering the presence the highly invasive aquatic weed Trapa bispinosa in Loudoun from our outreach education.
+The team was instrumental in uncovering the presence the highly invasive aquatic weed Trapa bispinosa in Loudoun with our education outreach.

 Note: We are horticulturists trained by VCE Loudoun looking at plants and soil.
 We cannot advise on mechanics or structural build of ponds or streams.
 For pond management companies, please see: https://dwr.virginia.gov/fishing/private-pond-management/private-consultants/

 Thank you for your interest in keeping our watershed healthy.
-We are only able to facilitate assessments within the County of Loudoun.
+Note we are only able to facilitate assessments within the County of Loudoun.